JonathanBanerjee/JonathanBanerjee/README.md

-## Hi, I'm Jonathan, a DevOps engineer and software developer based in London.
+## Hi, I'm Jonathan, a DevOps engineer based in London.

  - 🌱 I currently work as a Business IT Administrator for Seedrs.
- - 💻 I am passionate about building scalable and reliable applications.
  - 🌎 I am an AWS Cloud and BCS Certified Practitioner.
  - 🎓 I am an Open University Computing and IT graduate.